Paristech1/WrestleDream/README.md

 # WrestleDream

-**A daily wrestling performance showdown — pick who had the better week until one wrestler remains.**

-Mirrors the [NBA Showdown](https://github.com/Paristech1/NBAshowdown) loop: two performers face off, you pick a winner, the winner returns to the deck, and the last wrestler standing wins.
+**A daily wrestling performance showdown — pick who had the better week until one wrestler remains.** two performers face off, you pick a winner, the winner returns to the deck, and the last wrestler standing wins.

 ## How it works